Pork / BBQ Pit

 Fill the whole about 3/4 full of dry hickory chunks and light

-Take prepared meat that you are preparing to place in your BBQ
+If you are not pit barbecuing a large animal such as a split cow or pig, take prepared meat that you are going to place in your BBQ

 pit and wrap each cut or beef, pork, chicken or fish tightly in